Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3LkuTKgvEVs.md

 ### Transcript

-> 15 fps take that bt tv, emotes when, sometime we are gonna do something with that i think yeah so right now, we're kind of just busy with the update that's basically it but right now, we want to do a bunch of like, overhaul things like we're gonna improve our, press kit and things like that as well, and so we're gonna get like artists in to do that, but right now they're busy with the actual game itself yeah, and when we do that we will probably get, emotes done on bt tv as well and good that's what we had by all
+> 15 fps take that bt tv, emotes when, sometime we are gonna do something with that I think yeah so right now, we're kind of just busy with the update that's basically it but right now, we want to do a bunch of like, overhaul things like we're gonna improve our, press kit and things like that as well, and so we're gonna get like artists in to do that, but right now they're busy with the actual game itself yeah, and when we do that we will probably get, emotes done on bt tv as well and good that's what we had by all